s-KaiNet/spfx-fast-serve/docs/MS Teams Toolkit.md

 # How to integrate fast-serve with MS Teams Toolkit

+The pre-configured sample is available [here](https://github.com/s-KaiNet/fast-serve-teams-tk).
+You can also see [the commit details](https://github.com/s-KaiNet/fast-serve-teams-tk/commit/d8f50ccedccdfb600be221bbf30c17c4c80a5406) to figure out what was changed.
+Below is the detailed guide.

 1. Configure your SPFx solution with `fast-serve` like you normally do.

 > [!NOTE]
 > You should run `spfx-fast-serve` from your SPFx solution folder, not from the root MS Teams Toolkit project.
-Normally SPFx solution is located inside `src` folder, i.e. `<your root MS Team Toolkit project/src`.
+Normally SPFx solution is located inside `src` folder, i.e. `[your root MS Team Toolkit project]/src`.

 2. In the root of your MS Teams Toolkit project, open `.vscode/tasks.json` and add two tasks: